 - Many different types of financial products have APRs, including credit cards, auto loans, mortgages and personal loans.

 - You should be able to find any financial product’s APR listed on the original borrower agreement as well as the periodic statements that you receive.

 The APR on a credit card dictates the interest that you will pay when carrying a balance from month to month.
-You will not incur interest if you pay your bill in full every month and thereby maintain your grace period.
-This gives you at least 21 days from when your statement becomes available to pay your bill before the payment is considered late.
+You will not incur interest on purchases if you pay your bill in full every month.